An Essential UK Small Business Tax Guide for 2025: Stay Compliant

 a) Income Tax

 Sole traders and partnerships pay Income Tax on their business profits.
-The amount depends on HMRC’s tax bands, which vary annually.
+The amount depends on HMRC’s tax bands, which are frozen until 2028.

 Tip: Keep detailed records of your income and deductible expenses to calculate accurate profits.